 - GP: If you are looking for a Camden GP to register with, you will be happy to hear that there are a number of options to pick from, located under 15 minutes on foot from The Stay Club Camden!
 You can search for local GPs at any given moment and review them via the NHS Service Search tool.

-– Dentist: Smile bright and with confidence, knowing that there are over a dozen dental care services within less than a mile from your future home!
+- Dentist: Smile bright and with confidence, knowing that there are over a dozen dental care services within less than a mile of your future home!
 Find the local options here, or head to the friendly team at NW1 Dental Care, and get your treatment at a discounted rate with The Stay Club key card.

 - Optician: There are plenty of opticians to choose from in the local area; an estimated 15 options within a 1-mile radius from our accommodation.
 Get the updated information on your closest Camden optician via this link.